LondonJim/Game-of-Life/README.md

 - The board should wrap

-*I revisted this code from a while ago and I'm currently still in the process of refactoring the cell checker code!
+*I revisted this code from a while ago, I'm currently still in the process of refactoring the cell checker code!
 But it works!*

 ### Installation

 Written in Ruby 2.5.1

-Installation of gems in game root directory:
+Installation of gems in the game root directory:

 `bundle`